oscarnesbitt/prediction-markets/METHODOLOGY.md

 ### The Core Problem

 Prediction market prices reflect the crowd's aggregate probability estimate.
-When new information enters the market — a data release, a news event, a poll — prices should update to reflect the new evidence.
+When new information enters the market, such a a data release or news event, prices should update to reflect the new evidence.
 In practice, markets often lag, especially in thinner markets or immediately after a surprise.

 The goal of the Bayesian engine is to compute a **fair-value posterior** given new evidence and compare it to the live market price.
 A meaningful gap between the two is a potential trading signal.